ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 * `flexget check` to check the config file for any errors
 * `flexget --test execute` to test run your configuration.

 <c><p class="callout warning">In my example, when you run it the first time, it may grab and download multiple torrents which may affect your tracker ratio.
-To mitigate this:<br><br>1.
-Remove the output plugins from your config<br>
-2. Run `flexget execute`<br>
-3. After it finishes put back the output plugins<br><br>
+To mitigate this, run `flexget execute --learn`.
 This will save the entries accepted so it won't download again in the future.</p></c>

 <c><p class="callout info">You may refer to [FlexGet Configuration](https://flexget.com/Configuration) for more information about making your own config as well as [FlexGet Cookbook](https://flexget.com/Cookbook) for some basic automation tasks that you can do with FlexGet.</p></c>